top of page

 Integrating Sectorial Sentiment

-There are is a major distinction to be made here, between defensive and cyclical sectors:
+Note that here is a major distinction to be made here, between defensive and cyclical sectors:

-Our research methodology natively integrates sectorial rotation and industry preferences.
 Concretely, this means that stocks belonging to a sought after sector will be assigned a higher rating than companies associated with (temporarily) less attractive industries.

 Step 3:

-Incorporating of Momentum Metrics
+Incorporating Momentum Metrics

 Momentum is the measure of the the speed of price changes in a stock.
 It is a metric mostly used to characterize the trend of a company in terms of direction (bullish, bearish, neutral) and quality.